MorganJBradford/Andy/README.md

 ## Description

-_This is an evergrowing project shared among Epicodus students: it' a webpage greeting everybody in the world.
+_This is an evergrowing project shared among Epicodus students: it's a webpage greeting everybody in the world.
 We're adding more and more languages as we pass it on._

 ## Setup/Installation Requirements